 If you think the Prozzäk song "Be As" is one of the bestest things in the universe (go ahead, YouTube it, I'll wait), we'll get along great. =^.^=

-Since this has come up a few times -- contrary to what the "I'm looking for" section of my profile says, I'm not just trying to hook up with cis men in a certain age range.
-I just calibrated that to represent me as closely as a not-Fetlife profile allows for database-match purposes. :) I'm on here because it seems to draw interesting people.
+Contrary to what the "I'm looking for" section of my profile says, I'm not just trying to hook up with cis men in a certain age range.
+I calibrated that to represent me as well as a non-Fetlife profile allows for database-match purposes.
+I'm on here because it seems to draw interesting people.
 I'm looking for fun friends and, gods willing, sexy dates of whatever gender(s)/orientation(s).